 EventBridge makes it easier to build Event-Driven architectures by integrating AWS services without code.

 This article will go into the various functionalities EventBridge offers and explains the pricing.

 The pricing in EventBridge depends on quite a few factors and their products.
-This chapter will give you a brief introduction to each service, explains the pricing structure, and gives an example for each section.
+This chapter will give you a brief introduction to each service, explain the pricing structure, and give an example for each section.